 Purpose, Worthwhile Work, Making a Difference

-Healthcare administrators lead those who deliver clinical care (physicians, nurses, therapists, etc.) in collaborative efforts to improve patient care.
-When asked “why did you pursue a career in healthcare administration?”, most healthcare administrators respond, “because it was a way for me to apply my interests and skills in leading organizations to an industry that gave me purpose and meaning.”
-If this sounds interesting to you, read on.
+When asked “Why did you pursue a career in healthcare administration?”, most healthcare administrators respond, “Because it was a way for me to lead organizations in an industry that gives me purpose and meaning.”

 "The Healthcare Administration program at BYU-Idaho has been essential to my journey as a professional.
 I felt much more prepared and confident going into internships, and graduate school.
 In addition, the connections that I made at BYU-Idaho have paid off immensely.
 I am very grateful for my time in the program."